Ukrainian mayor: Russian strikes kill at least 7 in Lviv

 Ukraine says it hit the Russian warship Moskva with two Neptune missiles; Russia said only that it sank while being towed after a fire.
 Russia said its crew evacuated, but their fates remained unclear.
 Footage posted by the Russian military on Sunday showed Russia’s naval commander inspecting rows of sailors, identified as being from the ship, in the Moskva’s home port of Sevastopol in Crimea.
 It was unclear how many sailors were in the group.

-Aerial attacks have hit the capital of Kyiv and the eastern city of Kharkiv, where shelling on Monday killed at least three people and injured three others, according to AP journalists on the scene.
+Recent aerial attacks have also hit Kyiv and the eastern city of Kharkiv, where shelling on Monday killed at least three people and wounded three others, according to AP journalists on the scene.
 One of the dead was a woman who appeared to be going out to collect water in the rain.
 She was found lying bloodied with a water canister and umbrella by her side.

 This story has been updated to correct the attribution on the first partial quote about fighting to the end to Ukraine’s prime minister, not president.

-Associated Press journalist Nico Maounis in Lviv contributed as did AP staff around the world.
+Associated Press journalists Nico Maounis and Philip Crowther in Lviv, and Adam Schreck in Kyiv, Ukraine, contributed to this report, as did other AP staff around the world.

 Follow the AP’s coverage of the war at https://apnews.com/hub/russia-ukraine